[wpml_language_selector_widget]

 Current treatments for NHL

-A wide range of treatments are currently available to treat non-Hodgkin lymphoma (NHL).
+A wide range of treatments is currently available to treat non-Hodgkin lymphoma (NHL).
 Treatment choices depend on the specifics of your lymphoma, including the type and location and whether it is aggressive or indolent.
-Lymphomas that are indolent may not need immediate treatment, but rather monitoring to see if it is advancing.1 Treatments are broadly divided into the following five categories, with recommended options based on overall health and individual preferences:
+Lymphomas that are indolent may not need immediate treatment, but rather monitoring to see if they are advancing.1 Treatments are broadly divided into the following five categories, with recommended options based on overall health and individual preferences:

 Chemotherapy

-Chemotherapy is one of the main treatments for NHL and may be given alone or in combination with other treatments depending on NHL type and stage.
-Generally given orally or intravenously (IV), it destroys fast growing cancer cells.4 Chemotherapy drugs are typically given in cycles, with periods of treatment usually lasting several weeks followed by periods of recovery where no treatment is given.
-The most common course of chemotherapy is called CHOP and consists of four medications: cyclophosphamide, doxorubicin, prednisone, and vincristine.
-Often, a monoclonal antibody called rituximab (R-CHOP) or obinutuzumab (O-CHOP) is added to this regimen.
-Other chemotherapy regimens include different drugs, such as a combination with bendamustine and rituximab, fludarabine, and R-CVP (rituximab, cyclophosphamide, vincristine sulfate, and prednisone).
-More recently, Pola-R-CHP (polatuzumab vedotin, rituximab, cyclophosphamide, doxorubicin, and prednisone) has become an option in large B-cell lymphomas.3 Chemotherapy may also be used to prepare your body for bone marrow transplant/stem cell transplant.1,2
+Chemotherapy is one of the main treatments for NHL and may be given alone or in combination with other treatments depending on the NHL type and stage.
+Generally given orally or intravenously (IV), it destroys fast-growing cancer cells.4 Chemotherapy drugs are typically given in cycles, with periods of treatment usually lasting several weeks followed by periods of recovery where no treatment is given.
+The most common regimen of chemotherapy is called CHOP and consists of four medications: cyclophosphamide, doxorubicin, prednisone, and vincristine.
+Often, monoclonal antibodies called rituximab (R-CHOP) or obinutuzumab (O-CHOP) are added to this regimen.
+Other chemotherapy regimens include combinations of drugs, such as bendamustine and rituximab, fludarabine, and R-CVP (rituximab, cyclophosphamide, vincristine sulfate, and prednisone).
+More recently, Pola-R-CHP (polatuzumab vedotin, rituximab, cyclophosphamide, doxorubicin, and prednisone) has become an option for large B-cell lymphomas.3 Chemotherapy may also be used to prepare your body for a bone marrow or stem cell transplant.1,2

 Radiation Therapy

-Utilizes high energy beams such as x-rays or other types of radiation to destroy cancer cells.
-Radiation can be used alone to destroy one or two targeted spots that contain cancerous lymphoma and can be used after chemotherapy to destroy any lymphoma cells that remain.2 Treatments are often given 5 days per week over several weeks.5
+Utilizes high energy beams, such as X-rays or other types of radiation to destroy cancer cells.
+Radiation can be used alone to target one or two targeted sites that contain lymphoma and can be used after chemotherapy to destroy any remaining lymphoma cells.2 Treatments are often given 5 days per week over several weeks.5

 Immunotherapy

 Uses a patient’s own immune system to fight cancer.
-Substances made by the body or made in a laboratory are used to enhance or restore the body’s immunity.
-Chimeric antigen receptor (CAR) T cell therapy and immune checkpoint inhibitors are two immunotherapies available for treatment of NHL.1,2
+Substances made by the body or made in a laboratory are used to boost, direct, or restore the body’s immune defenses.
+Chimeric antigen receptor (CAR) T-cell therapy and immune checkpoint inhibitors are two immunotherapies available for treatment of NHL.1,2

-CAR T-cell therapy includes the use of modified T cells and checkpoint inhibitors.
+CAR T-cell therapy includes the use of modified T cells to target cancer.
 In CAR T therapy some of the patient’s own T cells are removed and modified to contain specific proteins called receptors.
 The receptors allow these modified T cells to recognize cancer cells having the target protein that these receptors bind to.
-These modified T cells are grown in a lab and then returned to the patient’s body.
-Currently available FDA-approved CAR T therapies include axicabtagene ciloleucel, tisagenlecleucel, brexucabtagene autoleucel, lisocabtagene maraleucel, and lisocabtagene maraleucel.1-3
+These modified T cells are expanded in a lab and then returned to the patient’s body.
+Currently available FDA-approved CAR T therapies include axicabtagene ciloleucel, tisagenlecleucel, brexucabtagene autoleucel, and lisocabtagene maraleucel.1-3

-Immune checkpoint inhibitors act as checkpoints to keep them from attacking other healthy cells in the body.
-They block pathways to stop or slow cancer growth.
+Immune checkpoint inhibitors block immune checkpoints that cancer cells use to evade detection, preventing the immune system from attacking healthy cells and allowing it to target cancer.
 Pembrolizumab is an example of such an inhibitor.1

 Targeted Drug Therapy